 What is Compatibility Mode?

-According to the Microsoft knowledge base article, compatibility mode is a feature of Windows Vista and Windows 7 that allows you to run programs written for earlier versions of Windows such as Windows XP or Windows 2000.
-Many programs created for Windows XP may work in Windows Vista or Windows 7; however, there are some that may run incorrectly, if at all.
+According to the Microsoft knowledge base article, compatibility mode is a feature of Windows that allows you to run programs written for earlier versions of Windows such as Windows XP or Windows 2000.
+Many programs created for Windows XP may work in Windows vista and above; however, there are some that may run incorrectly, if at all.